barryclark/jekyll-now/_posts/2017-03-17-getting-rest-right.md

 Verbs should not show up in your API URLs - if possible. _"But what about `/search`?"_ I hear you cry.

 Well if search is specific to an account then maybe having something like `/article?q=search+term` may be more appropriate to limit the results of the article list.
-Alternatively if you do have global search endpoint, then it's probably appropriate to go for the `/search` endpoint.
+Alternatively if you do have a global search endpoint, then it's probably appropriate to go for the `/search` endpoint.

 ## Versioning

 Unless your API is for internal use only, and will only be used by your team, you should version your API from the first public release.
+For internal APIs you could use Consumer Driven Contracts as an alternative.
+A good framework for this is [Pact](https://docs.pact.io/).

-There are a couple of different ways you can go about this.
+It's worth considering your audience when thinking about versioning e.g. is it going to be available to everyone, a large set of consumers, a very small set, or just internally.
+There are a couple of different ways you can go about implementing it:

 1. In URL versioning (http://api.example.com/v1/article/43)
-   - Probably the most popular, but unfortunately semi-breaks the "URLs represent a resource" principle
+   - Probably the most popular, but unfortunately semi-breaks the "URLs represent a resource" principle.
 2. Custom header (X-API-Version: v1)
    - Developers have to learn a new header just to use your API.
 3. Accept header (Accept: application/vnd.article-v1+json)
    - Developers can't explore your API just using a browser.

+With the final two options, you can just default to the latest version if it's not provided - which can be risky for your consumers.

 There's no easy answer, but I usually go for the compromise of in URL versioning for easy exploration of the API in combination with...